Skip to Content

 Financial Strength

-• Demonstrated financial capacity for proposed business model
+• Demonstrated financial capacity for the proposed business model

-• Budget and funding commitments for test phase
+• Budget and funding commitments for the test phase

 • KPIs and KRIs clearly defined